Why do we take our children on camps?

 Research led by Associate Professor Sue Waite at the Plymouth Institute of Education (2011) found that camping supported the key curriculum subjects of Geography, History and Science, due to the fact that most common camping activities were natural and helped understanding of ecosystems, life forms and environmental science etc. This learning of course can be experienced incidentally or deliberately planned.

 Some of our camps are designed around some deliberate curriculum objectives and can see students going to any part of the state where these objectives can best be supported.
-So, to see a group head off to Georgetown in order to learn more about maritime history, the Tasman Peninsular to gain first-hand experience of the life of a convict, or to Bruny Island to gain a better perspective of Aboriginal history and culture, is a welcome and not uncommon sight.
+So to see a group head off to learn more about our island’s history or ecology, or to gain a better perspective of our First Nation’s people and culture, is a welcome and not uncommon sight.
 Needless to say, camps are never about all work and no play, because it is those other aspects of camp which when observed sees the personal growth in individuals.

 Of course the Cottage School curriculum goes beyond academic and looks to providing our children with skills and knowledge of how to be in the world.
 So in many ways our camps are about learning how to spend time in the natural environment and what it can offer us in terms of life quality.
 Children learn about camp equipment and how to use it, what to look for when acquiring new equipment, how to cook a meal on a camp stove, how to look after personal items over a multi-day camp, and the list goes on.